-- requests are taken at the beginning of each semester at registration. - payment and signed contracts must be received prior to reserving a private room. - accounts in the Business Office must be in good standing.
+- Requests are taken at the beginning of each semester at registration. - Payment and signed contracts must be received prior to reserving a private room. - Accounts in the Business Office must be in good standing.

 Students with the most academic hours are given preference.
-If a situation arises where a double room has a vacancy, the student occupying the room must choose one of the following options.
+If a situation arises where a double room has a vacancy, the student occupying the room must choose one of the following options:

-- request a private room (Policy above)
+- Request a private room (Policy above)

-- find a roommate
+- · Find a roommate

-- the housing contract stipulates that an occupant must accept a roommate or move into a room with someone else should the room be needed.
-If a student is occupying one space of a double room, the room must remain in move-in condition at all times (one bed, one dresser, one closet, and one desk must be unoccupied).
+- Accept a roommate or move into a room with someone else should the room be needed.
+If a student is occupying

+one space of a double room, the room must remain in move-in condition at all times (one bed, one dresser, one

+closet, and one desk must be unoccupied).